The human body does some pretty weird stuff, especially when you’re pregnant. But how weird is too weird? Can you get pregnant while pregnant?

 Speaking of mucus, the mucus your body produces during pregnancy is thicker and more acidic – the complete opposite of the discharge that you’ll sometimes see in the middle of your cycle.

-Without the slippery ‘egg white’ cervical mucus, it’s harder for sperm cells to travel or even to survive inside your body.
+Without the slippery ‘egg white’ cervical mucus that’s present during ovulation, it’s harder for sperm to travel or even to survive inside your body.

 2. Your pregnancy hormones stop ovulation